chikavelvet/3DPool/Revised_Implementation_plan.md

 After using our greedy algorithm to decide which ball to hit and which pocket to hit it into, we'll know *where on the chosen ball the cue ball must touch*.

-From this position, we can easily calculate exact direction that we have to hit the cue ball at using the cue stick.
+From this position, we can easily calculate the exact direction that we have to hit the cue ball at.
 Then the AI just charges up the cue stick and hits the ball in the calculated direction.

 ### Raycasts